Directors’ Report on Corporate Governance

 Senior Independent Director

-The Directors have access to the advice and services of the Company Secretary who advises the Board on governance matters.
+The Directors have access to the advice and services of the Company Secretary, Charles Rinn, who advises the Board on governance matters.
 The Company’s Articles of Association and Schedule of Matters reserved for the Board provide that the appointment or removal of the Company Secretary is a matter for the full Board.

 The number of board meetings and committee meetings held during the year and attended by each Director was as follows:

 The Board is assisted by Committees of Board members that focus on specific aspects of its responsibilities.
-The terms of reference of the Audit and Risk Committee, Remuneration Committee and Nomination Committee, which were approved by the Board and comply with the Code, are available from the Company and can also be found on the Group’s website at www.graftonplc.com.
-Membership of Board Committees is shown on page 42.
-The Company Secretary or Deputy Company Secretary is secretary to the Audit and Risk Committee.
-The Company Secretary is secretary to the Remuneration Committee.
+The terms of reference of the Audit and Risk Committee, Remuneration Committee and Nomination Committee, which were approved by the Board and comply with the Code, are available from the Company and can also be found on the website.
+Ms. Susan Lannigan, Deputy Company Secretary is Secretary to the Audit and Risk Committee.
+Ms. Paula Harvey, Group HR Director is Secretary to the Remuneration Committee and Mr. Charles Rinn is Secretary to the Nomination Committee.

 It is the Company’s policy that the Board comprises a majority of Non-Executive Directors.
-At 31 December 2015, the Board of Directors was made up of seven members comprising the Non-Executive Chairman, two Executive Directors and four independent Non-Executive Directors.
-Mr. Roderick Ryan is the Senior Independent Director.
-Directors’ biographical details are set out on pages 42 to 43.
-The Board considers that its current size and structure is appropriate to the scale, complexity and geographic spread of its operations.
+At 31 December 2016, the Board of Directors was made up of ten members comprising the outgoing Non-Executive Chairman, the Non-Executive Chairman Designate, two Executive Directors and six independent Non-Executive Directors.
+Following the Group’s AGM and assuming the election/re-election of those Directors going forward, the Group’s Board will comprise seven Directors being the Non-Executive Chairman, two Executive Directors and four Non-Executive Directors.
+The Board considers that its proposed size and structure following the AGM is appropriate to the scale, complexity and geographic spread of its operations.

 Directors’ Independence and Board Balance

-Five Non-Executive Directors, Mr. Roderick Ryan, Mr. Charles M. Fisher, Mr. Mike Roney, Mr. Paul Hampden Smith and Mr. Frank van Zanten are considered by the Board to be independent in character and free from any business or other relationship which could materially interfere with the exercise of independent judgement.
+The six Non-Executive Directors, Mr. Roderick Ryan, Mr. Charles M. Fisher, Mr. Paul Hampden Smith, Mr. Frank van Zanten, Mr. Vincent Crowley and Mrs. Susan Murray are considered by the Board to be independent in character and free from any business or other relationship which could materially interfere with the exercise of independent judgement.
 The Board has determined that each of the Non-Executive Directors fulfilled this requirement and is independent.
 In reaching that conclusion, the Board considered the principles relating to independence contained in the Code.
-Mr. Roderick Ryan has served for over nine years as a non-executive director.

 Mr. Roderick Ryan was appointed to the Board in 2006 and, as the length of his service exceeds nine years, the Code provides that an explanation be made to shareholders concerning his continued independence.
 The Board believes that the integrity and independence of Mr. Ryan is beyond doubt.
 He is financially independent of the company and has other significant professional commitments.
-His professional experience and long-term perspective on the Group’s business is important to the work of the Board.
-The Board believes that Mr. Ryan demonstrates independence in his role and that he continues to make a valuable contribution to the Board.
-It is Board policy that all Directors including Mr. Ryan will retire and seek re-election at the 2016 AGM.
+His professional experience and long-term perspective on the Group’s business was important to the work of the Board and the Nomination Committee during 2016.
+The Board believes that Mr. Ryan has demonstrated independence in his role and that he has made a very valuable contribution to the Board.
+Mr. Ryan has indicated that he will not seek re-election and that he will retire from the Board at the conclusion of the Annual General Meeting on 9 May 2017.

-The Board undertakes a formal annual evaluation of its Directors and is satisfied that all Directors who are proposed for re-election continue to discharge their obligations as Directors and contribute effectively to the work of the Board and its Committees.
+The Board undertakes a formal annual evaluation of the performance of its Directors and is satisfied that all Directors who are proposed for re-election continue to discharge their obligations as Directors and contribute effectively to the work of the Board and its Committees.
+Further details on the board evaluation is set out below.

-The overall composition and balance of the Board is kept under review as detailed in the programme of work undertaken by the Nomination Committee, set out in its report on pages 79 to 80.
+The overall composition and balance of the Board is kept under review as detailed in the programme of work undertaken by the Nomination Committee.
 The Board will continue to manage the orderly succession of Non-Executive Directors.

 Induction and Training